rgbayrak/rgbayrak.github.io/README.txt

-I am updating this website every Sunday.
+I am updating this website when something exciting happens!